 It’s not that I was trying to be a killjoy by focusing too much on the money.
-I was honestly trying to get a good estimate of how much money Jordan and I were about to spend.
+I was honestly trying to get a good estimate of how much money Jordan and I were about to spend on our baby.

 Pretty much everyone gave me the same answer: “I don’t know.
 A lot.
 Don’t keep track, it’s just too depressing.”

-How much a baby costs in the first year per the internet
+How much a baby cost in the first year

-To prep for this unknown and potentially massive expense, we opened a savings account.
+To prep for this unknown and potentially massive expense, we opened a savings account for baby expenses.
 The goal was to take on extra work, cut back on costs, and stash enough extra cash in there to last the first 12 months of our baby’s life.

 The idea was born part out of practical need and part out of nerdy curiosity.
 I’m self-employed and I wasn’t sure how long I’d go without income.
 This savings account would cushion that blow.
 And, because I’ve heard that spending on a baby can spiral out of control, I wanted an easy way to look back and see where all of our money went.
 Having a separate account helped me do just that.

-Now that we’re working on our life plan and the big changes that are coming with it — a move to Hawaii and working full-time in our business — I’m so glad that we took the time to track our spending.
+Now that we’re working on our life plan and the big changes to create a life that is worth it — a move to Hawaii and working full-time in our business — I’m so glad that we took the time to track our spending.
 Not only does this give us an accurate estimate for what we’ll need going forward, but it also helped us make sure that we didn’t spend on things that didn’t matter to us.